 Dr Jumoke Oduwole, Honourable Minister of Industry, Trade and Investment (2nd from right) with some international business leaders at the 2025 Davos conference in January/Photo: @joduwole/X

-Germany, Nigeria to strengten ties on trade and training
+Germany, Nigeria to strengten ties on trade and youth skills development

-Nigeria and Germany are deepening their economic collaboration through initiatives aimed at enhancing vocational training, fostering skilled migration, and stimulating investment opportunities.
-A recent meeting in Abuja between Nigeria’s Minister of Industry, Trade, and Investment, Dr Jumoke Oduwole, and a delegation from Germany’s IHK Giessen-Friedberg Chamber of Commerce and Industry underscored these efforts.
+Nigeria and Germany are deepening their economic collaboration through initiatives aimed at enhancing vocational training, fostering skilled migration and stimulating investment opportunities.
+A recent meeting in Abuja between Nigeria’s Minister of Industry, Trade and Investment, Dr Jumoke Oduwole, and a delegation from Germany’s IHK Giessen-Friedberg Chamber of Commerce and Industry underscored these efforts.

 Dr Oduwole highlighted the alignment between Germany’s initiatives and Nigeria’s strategic priorities, particularly in youth empowerment and vocational training, when the German delegation paid her a courtesy visit on Monday in Abuja.
-She emphasized the National Talent Export Programme, which seeks to scale up Nigerian youth involvement in services, vocational training and managed skilled migration.
+She emphasized the National Talent Export Programme, which seeks to scale up Nigerian youth involvement in vocational training and managed skilled migration.
 This program aims to position Nigeria’s young, skilled workforce to meet Germany’s increasing demand for skilled labour, creating structured migration pathways that benefit both nations.

 Leading the German delegation, Dr Matthias Leder, President of the Giessen-Friedberg Chamber of Commerce and Industry, emphasized the mutual benefits of continued cooperation.
 He extended an invitation to Nigeria to participate in the upcoming “World Meets in Giessen” conference, scheduled for 21-22 May 2025 in Giessen, Germany.
-This conference aims to connect global businesses in a B2B format, providing a platform for companies worldwide to network and explore investment opportunities.
+The conference aims to connect global businesses in a B2B format, providing a platform for companies worldwide to network and explore investment opportunities.

 The partnership between Nigeria and Germany is poised to create long-term economic opportunities, focusing on workforce development, improved labour mobility and increased investment.
 This collaboration is expected to strengthen Nigeria’s economy, generate employment for its youthful population and attract international businesses eager to tap into the country’s growing market.

 In his remarks, Alhaji Lai Mohammed, Managing Partner of Bruit Costaud and former Minister of Information, who was present at the meeting, underscored the importance of cooperation between the two nations.
 He emphasized that the dual vocational training initiative aligns with Nigeria’s National Talent Export Programme, launched by President Bola Tinubu, which aims to harness the country’s skilled workforce and connect them with global employment opportunities.
-Alhaji Mohammed expressed optimism that this collaboration would yield meaningful outcomes, further strengthening the economic and trade relationship between Nigeria and Germany.

-This enhanced partnership reflects a shared commitment to leveraging vocational training and skills development as catalysts for economic growth and job creation, benefiting both Nigeria and Germany.
+The enhanced partnership reflects a shared commitment to leveraging vocational training and skills development as catalysts for economic growth and job creation, benefiting both Nigeria and Germany.

 Kola Tella